tunzor/python-music-trivia/examples/README.md

 |The Band, The|Artists/Bands whose name starts with "The".

 ## Complete the lyric
-Points for finishing the line of the lyric in the snippet.
+Points for finishing the line of the lyric in the clue.

 ## Guess the connection
-Points for identifying how the songs in a category are related.
+Points for identifying how the clues in a category are related.